poovamraj/Android-Face-Detect-Library/README.md

 ```
 Since The current library supports until API 14 and Camera API in Android is too low level to work within 48 hours
-I decided to adopt a photo library
+I decided to adopt a camera library

 Fotoapparat vs CameraKit vs Others
 -Much smaller in size compared to CameraKit.
 CameraKit will make the user do ABI